AthleteX-DAO/athletex-sops/Operations/Customers.md

 > Cryptocurrency traders on Twitter like Gainzy

-> Former Banking / Finance professionals who have a growing interest in BTC
+> Fantasy sports fans who like to watch multiple sports